portworx/px-docs/portworx-on-aws-asg.md

 ### Create an AMI
 Now you will need to create a master AMI that you will associate with your auto scaling group.
 This AMI will be configured with Docker and for PX to start via `systemd`.

-1. Select a base AMI from the AWS market place.
-2. Launch an instance from this AMI.
-3. Configure this instance to run PX.
-Install Docker and follow [these](/run-with-systemd.html) instructions to configure the image to run PX.
-Please **do not start PX** while creating the master AMI.

-This AMI will ensure that PX is able to launch on startup.

-### EBS Template Data
 The `stateful` PX instances need some additional information to properly operate in an autoscale environment:

 1. AWS access credentials